rebecca1230/IntrotoIM/finalProject/README.md

 6. Virus touches the cell (PROCESSING) : cell's diameter -2
 7. How to win ?
 Cell remains after 100 virus appraoched it.
 8. When is losing ?
 Cell diameter <= 5 after 100 virus.
+9. >> LED becomes red if the cell is about to die if five more virus hits it.

 <p align="center">
   <img src="final.jpg" height="400">